matthew-c-lenert/Long-Gen/README.md

 beta_var: set the magnitude of feature and time coefficients.
 Larger numbers will result in larger feature and time effects.
 These effects are drawn from a normal distribution centered at 0.
 Please choose a number greater than 0.
 The default is 1.

+b_var: set the magnitude of the personalized offsets for the intercept and time coefficients.
+Larger numbers will result in larger inter-subject variability.
+These effects are drawn from a normal distribution centered at 0.
+Please choose a number greater than 0.
+The default is 1.

 time_importance_factor: Determine how relatively important the time coefficient should be compared to feature effects.
 Values above 1 will mean time should be more important and values less than 1 mean time should be less important.
 One will likely want to use this parameter if they are doing variable transforms later on.
 Please choose a number greater than 0.
 Default is 5.

 sigma_e: set the amount of observation error for each measurement of the outcome.
 Larger values mean larger amounts of unobserved measurement error.
 Smaller values mean more precise measurements.
 The distribution of the error is determined by the link function.
 We use the canonical error distributions for each link function and hold the variance of the error constant for each patient.
 Specify a number in [0,1).
 Default is 0.05.